davidpsharp/baby/docs/intro-to-programming-the-baby.md

 # A Technical Introduction To Programming The Baby Computer

-## Creating and Modifying Programs for the Baby Computer Using the PC-based “Baby Simulator”
+## Creating and Modifying Programs for the Baby Computer Using the “Baby Simulator”

 Version 0.10 (May 2013) Page 4 of 24 Author: NC, based on original work by JT.